-In our last blog we looked at the work of the Goethe Institute in promoting the study of German around the world.
+In our last blog, we looked at the work of the Goethe Institute in promoting the study of German worldwide.
 This week, we explore something of the life and work of the man after whom the institute is named, Johann Wolfgang von Goethe.

 Goethe was a hugely influential writer, philosopher and politician.
-Born in 1749, his large body of work comprises poetry, novels and plays, including the famous drama Faust.
+Born in 1749, his extensive work comprises poetry, novels and plays, including the famous drama Faust.
 He also penned memoirs, literary criticisms and significant scientific works.
 His poems were set to music during the eighteenth and nineteenth centuries by major composers including Mozart, Beethoven, Mahler and Wagner.